MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-entra-id.md

 ### Register the app (java-servlet-webapp-call-graph)

-First, register a new web app in the [Azure portal](https://portal.azure.com) by following the instructions in [Quickstart: Register an application with the Microsoft identity platform](/entra/identity-platform/quickstart-register-app).
+First, register a new app in the [Azure portal](https://portal.azure.com) by following the instructions in [Quickstart: Register an application with the Microsoft identity platform](/entra/identity-platform/quickstart-register-app).

 Then, use the following steps to complete the registration: